 The Brain and the gut talk to each other

-Microbial metabolites are substances produced by gut microbes by fermenting food that the human GI system cannot process or absorb.
+Microbial metabolites: substances produced by gut microbes by fermenting food that the human GI system cannot process or absorb.
 Hundreds of thousands of these metabolites are made in the gut.

 The Low FODMAP diet and IBS

 FODMAPs are types of carbohydrates found in foods like wheat and beans.
 Followers of the low FODMAP diet eat less of the fiber that supports beneficial microbes in the gut.
-In the short term, a diet like this can lesson symptoms for some IBS patients.
-Still, these diets can be difficult to maintain for a long time, and may have adverse side effects on your gut microbiota.
-Moreover, it appears that a healthy, balanced microbiota can alleviate symptoms.
-Som a low FODMAP diet may not be the best choice for managing IBS.
+In the short term, a diet like this may lessen symptoms for some IBS patients.
+Still, these diets are difficult to maintain for a long time, and they may even have adverse effects on gut microbiota.
+Moreover, it appears that a healthy, balanced microbiota also can alleviate symptoms.
+So, a low FODMAP diet may not be the best choice for managing IBS.